University of Connecticut & UConn Health Policy Against Discrimination, Harassment and Related Interpersonal Violence Grievance Procedures

 X. Determination

-Within ten (10) business days of the hearing, OIE’s AVP, the decision-maker, or trained designee will issue a written notice of outcome to the parties simultaneously.
-The notice of outcome will include a description of the allegations, information about the Policy and these procedures, the decision-maker’s evaluation of the relevant and not otherwise impermissible evidence, the policy determination(s), information on sanctions, referrals, and remedies, and information regarding requests for review.
-OIE will also notify the Office of the President and/or the Executive Vice President of UConn Health, and any other individual or office that may need to know the information.
+The decision-maker(s) will issue a written notice of outcome to the parties simultaneously.
+The determination will be shared with the Office of the President and/or the Executive Vice President of UConn Health, and any other individual or office that may need to know the information.

 The determination regarding responsibility becomes final either on the date that the written determination of the result of any request for review is issued, or, if no party requests review, the date on which the request for review would no longer be considered timely as defined in section XI of this policy.